There are two main challenges that often keep managers from spending more of their time coaching.

 - Step 2: Communicate – Although manager and coaches should be familiar with the LMS, it is vital that regular communication about the tool and its content are sent out.
 Providing quarterly or even monthly updates to managers is a great way to keep the LMS and its contents top-of-mind.
 Think of it as marketing the LMS to your managers.

-- Step 3: Purge – It is important to assess if any resources in the LMS are outdated, if new content should be created, and if the organization of the content still makes sense.
+- Step 3: Purge – It is important to assess if any resources in the LMS are outdated, if content should be refreshed, and if the organization of the content still makes sense.
 When a company’s LMS is full of meaningful, up-to-date content and your managers know about it, they are more likely to use it.

 Following these three steps will create an environment where managers understand their LMS and get value out of the tool through their Actionable Coaching.
+If you’d like to read about how to build an effective coaching program, we have another article addressing that issue.

 Both coaching and using a learning management system are great ways to improve employee engagement, productivity and knowledge in an organization.
 Combining these two resources through actionable coaching creates tangible results for both managers and employees.
 Employees will have more of an active role in their development, while managers will have more time to coach.